Christian University Cancels Ben Shapiro Talk

 “Our decision to cancel Shapiro’s speaking engagement is not a reflection of his ideologies or the values he represents, but rather a desire to focus on opportunities that bring people together.”

-The Phoenix university concluded the statement with a Bible verse, arguing that it has a duty to take upon itself the role of a “peacemaker,” and apologizing to those offended by the prospect of Ben Shapiro holding a talk on campus.
+The Phoenix-based university concluded the statement with a Bible verse, arguing that it has a duty to take upon itself the role of a “peacemaker,” and apologizing to those offended by the prospect of Ben Shapiro holding a talk on campus.

-But this is not the first time for the controversial conservative commentator to be banned from speaking at a University.
+But this is not the first time for the controversial conservative commentator to be banned from speaking at a university.
 The Hill notes that Ben Shapiro has been blocked from speaking on a number of college campuses across the United States, with several citing “concerns about the potential for violent protests.”

 To those familiar with Shapiro’s work, it comes as no surprise that some universities are hesitant to host him.
 Prior to serving as editor-in-chief for The Daily Wire, Shapiro was an editor-at-large of the far-right Breitbart News.

-The New York Times described Shapiro’s views as “extremely conservative,” pointing out that the pundit denies that African Americans are systematically discriminated, considers transgendersim a mental illness, and argues that abortion should be illegal.
+The New York Times described Shapiro’s views as “extremely conservative,” pointing out that the pundit denies that African-Americans are systematically discriminated, considers transgenderism a mental illness, and argues that abortion should be illegal.

 Christian university blocks Ben Shapiro from speaking https://t.co/AeHgX9mdzz pic.twitter.com/Fi8xbrx5ts